Google to slash 12,000 jobs as tech industry layoffs surge

 Earlier this week, Microsoft announced 10,000 job cuts, or nearly 5% of its workforce.
 Also in January, Amazon said it would cut 18,000 jobs, Facebook parent Meta announced it is eliminating 11,000 positions and software maker Salesforce said it would shed 7,000 workers.
 Netflix, Peloton, Twitter and other industry players have also announced sizable layoffs or scaled back hiring in recent months.

+"All the tech giants have now entered the layoff game," Wall Street analyst Adam Crisafulli of Vital Knowledge said in a report, adding that "myriad others are reducing jobs, too."

+Job cuts are hitting smaller players as well.
+U.K.-based cybersecurity firm Sophos laid off 450 employees, or 10% of its global workforce.
+Cryptocurrency trading platform Coinbase cut 20% of its workforce, about 950 jobs, in its second round of layoffs in less than a year.

-The technology industry shed the most jobs of any sector last year, eliminating nearly 100,000 positions in 2022, according to Challenger, Gray & Christmas.
+The technology industry shed the most jobs of any sector last year, eliminating nearly 100,000 positions in 2022 after expanding rapidly during the pandemic, according to Challenger, Gray & Christmas.

+"We are seeing 5%-10% headcount cuts across the tech sector as many of these companies (both big and small) were spending money like 1980s rock stars and now need to rein in the expense controls ahead of a softer macro," Wedbush Securities analyst Dan Ives said in a research note.

+Economic growth has weakened as the Federal Reserve moves to sharply raise its benchmark interest rate in an effort to tame inflation.
+Although experts forecast a slowdown in the labor market this year, hiring across the U.S. has remained robust.
+The nation's unemployment rate in December fell to 3.5%, matching a 50-year low.

 for more features.